pjk6/jwt-auth/README.md

 This code project needs a PostgreSQL database.
 Because no DB parameters are configured in the dev profile, Quarkus will start a testcontainer containing a PostgresSQL database.
 The name of the database created inside the testcontainer is equal to 'quarkus'.
 When you want to login to the database the username and password are also equal to 'quarkus'.

+NOTE: to use DEV services (which are based on testcontainers) one needs to install docker or podman